 Though we cannot know what death itself has in store for us when our physical bodies expire, it is a similar sentiment.
 We have had our short, sweet time, lessons, experiences, and now the time has come to an end.
 I will take this junction in the blog to carefully explore another facet of the art of letting go- Identity.

-I briefly mentioned identity, but I think it is an important part of any creators personal code that is discarded the most with so little foresight.
-To remember that much like our social lives and the people we invest in, keeping and maintaining an identity aside from our likes, our people, and all things corporeal and cerebral is essential as an artist.
-It’s the same for our creations, our art babies, our designs.
-Creating for the sake of sharing and spreading their wings to enrich each of the lives they touch that bring them to their final resting place.
-Whether that afterlife is the jewelry box, a section of wall or more profoundly- the body of a deceased loved one, it is so important to note that though your art has sold, nobody can take You away with your art.
+I briefly mentioned identity earlier, but I think it is an important part of any creators personal code that is discarded the most with so little foresight.
+I think it's good to remember that much like our social lives and the people we invest our time in, keeping and maintaining an identity aside from our likes, our people, and all things corporeal and cerebral is essential as an artist.
+It’s the same for our creations, our art babies, our designs: We are creating for the sake of sharing and spreading their wings to enrich each of the lives they touch that bring them to their final resting place.
+Whether that afterlife is great grandmas jewelry box, a carefully chosen section of wall in a meaningful room or more profoundly- the body of a deceased loved one, it is so important to note that though your art has sold, nobody can take You away with your art.
 Conflating self-identity with our art is something I constantly see fellow creators struggling with, so much that I will most likely continue this avenue of thought more thoroughly in a prospective blog.
 For now, I would love to leave you with this:

 Practice joy.
 Share that joy with your clients.
 Especially if they pick something up for themselves or someone they love.
-This is why I love taking photographs of my clients with my work if they decide to take something home.
-It is a memory of a moment where the cycle has come full circle and my art is finally laid to rest in its final resting place.
-A visual memento mori.
+This is why I love taking the time to take photographs of my clients with my work if they decide to take something home from an event or gallery opening.
+It is a memory of a moment where the cycle has come full circle and my art is finally laid to rest in its final resting place: A visual memento mori.
 Remember that the effort and love is not gone with each piece that is made then sold, but rather, it evolves and grows with you.
 Enriching you anew with each new connection.